przemekk1385/izba-docs/README.md

 Configuration for the development / production environment is done using environment variables.

-These variables can be passed either in an .env file or using Doppler-like tools.
-Required set of variables for each enviromnent is listed below.
+These variables can be passed using Doppler-like tools.
+Set of required variables for each environment is listed below.

 ### Development